A Shrinking Target Problem with Target at Infinity in Rank One Homogeneous Spaces: Introduction and main results

-We remark here that in section 6 we actually prove that $S_\gamma^c$ is a limsup subset of boxes in $G/\Gamma$.
-It is possible to deduce Theorem \ref{cmaintheorem} in the case $\mathfrak g_{2\alpha}=\emptyset$ by mass transference principle \cite{BV} since in this case these boxes are spheres.
-However, in the case $\mathfrak g_{2\alpha}\neq\emptyset$, these boxes may have various shapes, and mass transference principle does not apply directly.
-Hence we will proceed by Theorem \ref{cthm1} below with careful computations.\\

-\textbf{Acknowledgements.} I would like to express my gratitude to my advisor Nimish Shah for his encouragement and invaluable instruction during my PhD study.
+\textbf{Acknowledgements.} I would like to express my gratitude to my advisor Nimish Shah for his encouragement and invaluable help during my PhD study.
 Many discussions with him contribute significantly to this paper.
-I am also grateful to Dmitry Kleinbock for insightful comments.
+I am also grateful to Dmitry Kleinbock and Uri Shapira for insightful comments on related topics, and thank the reviewers whose suggestions improve the paper considerably.
+The author acknowledges the support of ISF grants number 662/15 and 871/17, and the support at the Technion by a Fine Fellowship.
+This work has also received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 754475).